All Products

 SELECT PG_RELATION_SIZE('table_name');

-• If you directly query the storage size of a parent partitioned table, without specifying a child partitioned table, the value 0 is returned.
+• Returns 0 if you query a parent partitioned table without specifying a child partition.

--- Query the storage size of a single table.
+Query the storage size of a single table:

 SELECT PG_SIZE_PRETTY(PG_RELATION_SIZE('example_table'));